chipverifpro/dog_medicine_tracker/README.md

 ## Dog Medicine Tracker

+To run this, go to the command prompt and run "*python3 main_gui.py*"

 This is a simple little app that you can put a list of medications into, and then mark when one is taken.
 It has a nice GUI, stores all it's data between runs, and can even send reminder emails.